cdse/zns quantum dots essay

-Craig Serio – Chief Executive Officer
+Craig Serio – Founder and Chief Executive Officer

 Craig Serio is an experienced healthcare industry executive with expertise in healthcare technology.
 He is the founder of several technology startups with successful exits.
 Each of these enterprises shared a common theme of greater efficiency and performance enhancement through innovative technology.